moritakikun/moritaki-vscode-theme/README.md

 ## description

-this is an unfinished theme, whick is based on Fleet Dark theme and other themes
+this is an unfinished theme, which is based on Fleet Dark theme and other themes